oscarpark0/Z-Index-Mapper/README.md

 **Installation**
 --------------

 1. Ensure you have Rust and Cargo installed on your system.
-If not, follow the official Rust installation guide.
+If not, follow the official Rust installation guide (https://www.rust-lang.org/tools/install).
 2. Clone the repository:
 ```bash
 git clone https://github.com/your-username/Z-Index-Mapper.git